boliu68/boliu68.github.io/_posts/2014-11-19-CDCF Reading list.md

 ---
 layout: post
-categories: [RecSys, Transfer, Readlist]
+title: Readlist of Cross-Domain Collaborative Filtering
----
+modified: 2014-11-19

-#Readlist of Cross-Domain Collaborative Filtering
+tags: [RecSys Transfer Readlist]
 ---

 ❏ Transfer RecSys
 This lists the paper recently I plan to read.
 The majority of the following papers covers Cross-Domain Collaborative Filtering(CDCF).